 The FDA will continue to monitor the safety of patients enrolled in Neuralink’s study through regular reports.
 This regulatory oversight ensures that the company complies with safety and efficacy standards, providing reassurance to both patients and stakeholders.

 As Neuralink progresses towards implanting its brain tech in more patients, the company remains dedicated to addressing hardware challenges and improving the functionality of its system.
-With ongoing developments and regulatory oversight, Neuralink’s into the world of BCIs shows promise for advancing medical technology and improving the lives of patients in need.
+With ongoing developments and regulatory oversight, Neuralink’s journey into the world of BCIs shows promise for advancing medical technology and improving the lives of patients in need.